Ron Wilson (ice hockey, born 1955): Coaching style

 As a coach, Wilson is well known for integrating technology into his coaching plans.
 During his stint with the Washington Capitals, he and assistant coach Tim Hunter introduced personal computers into the team's strategy planning and burned DVDs of Capitals games for the team to review.
 In his stint with the San Jose Sharks, Wilson introduced a tablet computer to be used in the team bench by himself or his assistants to instantly plan out strategies and review plays.

 Broadcasting career

 In early 2015, Wilson joined the TSN Hockey panel as an analyst.
+He suffered a stroke in December 2016.